muratk3n/thirdwave/en/2019/05/slippage.md

 Great news

 In a way the speed of FC, H2 tech developments should not be surprising.
-Hydrogen caught the attention of the market a few times before, so I am sure companies were sitting on a lot of dormant tech from those times.
-When I was looking for FC based powerbank, I saw someone had a product for it, in 2010!
+Hydrogen caught the attention of the markets a few times before, so I am sure companies were sitting on a lot of dormant tech from those times.
+When I was looking for FC based powerbank and expecting to see DIY solutions, I saw someone had a product for it, in 2010!
 Now it's on, and the pace of developments is fantastic.

 [Riversimple](https://twitter.com/riversimple/status/1130862811691802624)